 In 1203 Bishop Eustace ordained a vicarage at Meldreth.
 In the 1220s bishop John of Fountains confirmed the grant and reserved a payment of £5 for a resident chaplain.

 Robert Aleyn was vicar of Meldreth from 1349 until at least 1379.
 At this time, the vicarage house was situated to the north east of Holy Trinity Church, possibly on the same site as the vicarage house pictured on the right.
 In 1586 the vicarage house had a parlour, hall, chamber, and kitchen.
 By 1685, however, it was described as poor and pitiful, and repairs were ordered.

 In 1783 the house was in good condition, but by 1807 it was in poor repair.
 It was repaired c.
 1830, but in 1836 was described as an old, small, lath and plaster building, only suitable for a small family.
-It was rebuilt in the 1840s but was demolished in 1877 or 1878.
+It was rebuilt in the 1840s but was demolished in 1877.
 Prior to demolition, materials from the house were offered for sale.
-(Click on the advertisement to view a larger version.)

 A map of c.
 1800 shows both a rectory and a vicarage house.
 The vicarage house is situated to the north of the church and the rectory to the east.

 After 1878, the early 19th century house east of the church on the site of the former rectory house was used as the vicarage.
 In 1886 it was improved by the Ecclesiastical Commissioners.